esingurcan/my-GEO712-repository/README.md

 ## Github

-I also set up or I’m working to set up a github repository.
+I also set up or I ’m working to set up a github repository.